 Understanding blood clots

 This week we’ve been learning about different heart and circulatory diseases.
-Although we’ve separated these conditions in real life, particularly in our bodies, they’re very closely linked.
+Although given separate names, diseases can be very closely linked.
 For example, blood clots are a major cause of both heart and circulatory diseases.

 Blood clots in your blood vessels can be caused by many things.
 For example a build-up of fatty material which narrows the vessels and stops blood flowing properly.
 In arteries that supply the heart, a blood clot can cause a heart attack.
 In arteries that supply the brain, a blood clot can cause a stroke.